Anoplotherium: Palaeobiology

-Hooker proposed the possibility that the didactyl A. commune and A. latipes may have been sexual dimorphs of the same species (in which A. latipes would be a synonym of A. commune).
+Hooker proposed the possibility that the didactyl A. commune and tridactyl A. latipes may have been sexual dimorphs of the same species (in which A. latipes would be a synonym of A. commune).
 There are little consistent differences in dental morphology between the two species, with any small differences potentially accounting for individual variations.
 The differences in toe number between the species may have reflected A. latipes being three-toed and A. commune being two-toed.
 The palaeontologist explained that while there is no evidence for the extra digit touching the ground while the individual was walking, the extra digit of A. latipes may have served as extra balance while browsing bipedally.

 The third digit might have also served as part of sparring in intraspecific competition between male individuals.
 However, he noted that despite the apparent "advantage" of A. latipes in bipedal browsing, there is no evidence of sexual differences in dietary behaviours or preferences.
 In addition, both species are found in the same localities of Bouldnor in the United Kingdom plus La Débruge and Montmartre in France, that although A. latipes is more common in La Débruge than Montmartre, this may be the results of behavioural and/or taphonomic factors.
 Grégoire Métais expressed being unconvinced that the third toe of A. latipes is a sexually dimorphic adaptation for bipedal browsing, instead suggesting that they were used in male sparring if A. latipes and A. commune were sexual dimorphs.

 Some evidence of the morphologies of Anoplotherium have been criticized by some sources.
 In their study of the morphology of the gerenuk that allows for bipedal, researchers Matt Cartmill and Kaye Brown argued that several postcranial features that were supposedly adaptations of Litocranius and other bipedal genera does not distinguish the gerenuk from other bovids.
 Ciaran Clark et al. (including J.J.
 Hooker) found from micro-CT scans that Anoplotherium being a facultative bipedal browser was not supported by the trabecular architecture of the proximal area of the femur.
 This may have been the result of poor data results from the micro-CT scans and the smaller sample size, which higher-contrast micro-CT data may better answer in postural information.

 The footprint track patterns of Anoplotheriipus suggest that Anoplotherium walked in very similar movement speeds as each other.
 Based on groupings of the footprint ichnotaxon within the locality of Fondota in the municipality of Abiego in Spain, Anoplotherium may have commonly walked in small groups which may imply some gregarious (or sociable) behaviour.